Create an Oracle Data Repository

-Having created your Oracle database, use the SQL script provided by Sparx Systems to create the required table definitions and indexes for Enterprise Architect.
-You can obtain the scripts from the Sparx Systems website, on the:
+Having created your Oracle database, use the SQL script (Oracle_EASchema.sql) provided by Sparx Systems to create the required table definitions and indexes for Enterprise Architect.
+You can obtain the script from the Sparx Systems website, on the:

 Third Party Tools

 If you are unfamiliar with Oracle and DBMS systems in general, you might want to consider a suitable front end tool.
 You could connect to the database and execute the scripts with a program such as Oracle SQL*Plus or SQL Plus Worksheet.

 |·||This feature is available in the Corporate, Business and Software Engineering, System Engineering and Ultimate editions|

 |·||With Windows 7 the OLE/ODBC connection is set using the 32 bit ODBC driver, installed using C:\Windows\SysWOW64\odbcad32.exe; the connection can be set using either ODBC or OLE|

 |·||If you intend to connect via the OLE connection, download the 32-bit ODBC driver from http://www.oracle.com/technetwork/topics/dotnet/utilsoft-086879.html|